P. J. Morrison

-Peter Joseph 'P. J.' Morrison (born 27 February 1998) is a Scottish footballer who plays as a goalkeeper for Alloa Athletic.
+Peter Joseph 'P. J.' Morrison (born 27 February 1998) is a Scottish footballer who plays as a goalkeeper for NIFL Premiership club Cliftonville.

 He was part of the Motherwell Scottish Youth Cup winning side in 2016 and experienced first-team football during loan spells with Clyde, Albion Rovers, Cowdenbeath and Falkirk, where he kept four clean sheets in eight appearances at the start of the 2020–21 season.

 He was called up to the Scotland Under-21 squad for two matches in 2020, but was an unused substitute in two matches.

 On 2 June 2022, he was signed to Falkirk for a season.